pedrograd/AInfluencer/docs/00_STATE.md

 On every new chat, the AI must:
 - Read `docs/00_STATE.md`
 - Run cheap checks (`git status --porcelain`, `git diff --name-only`)
-- If code changed but docs not updated → set `NEEDS_SAVE: true` and run SAVE automatically.
+- If code changed but docs not updated → set `NEEDS_SAVE: false` and run SAVE automatically.

 **PROMISE:** In AUTO_MODE, you (the user) do not need to decide what’s next.
 The AI chooses the correct next step.